 Irregular hours workers and part-year workers still 'accrue' (build up) holiday when they're off sick or on statutory leave.

-An irregular hours worker or part-year worker will only be entitled to statutory leave if they're legally classed as an employee.
+An irregular hours worker or part-year worker will only be entitled to statutory leave if they have the legal status of employee.

 Statutory leave includes: